-You should discuss your accident with your insurance company.
+You should discuss your accident in Louisiana with your insurance company.
 Failure to notify your insurer of an auto accident in a timely manner may actually void your insurance policy.
 This could mean termination of coverage, refusal to represent you, or increased premiums.

 In most cases, your insurance company will contact you to conduct an interview by phone.
 They may ask you if it is okay to record you; if you are uncomfortable being recorded, you may refuse politely.

 However, if there are some extenuating circumstances to the case, your insurer may ask you to visit their office for an in-person interview.
 Remember: This is not an interrogation, but rather a meeting to lay out all of the facts of the case.